-Announcing Southwest Human Development’s First Edition competition.
+Announcing Southwest Human Development’s.

 Submitted manuscripts should be 600 words or less, original works, and appropriate for children ages birth through three.
 Each submitted manuscript will go through two rounds of review, the first by staff who will check that it meets the contest’s requirements, and the second by a selection panel of early literacy experts from Southwest Human Development and members of the community with expertise in child development, early childhood education, early literacy, and children’s book sales and publishing.

 The winning author will receive a contract for the publication of his or her book, including professional editing, illustrations, and graphic design.
 The author will also receive distribution of at least two thousand, 32-page hardbound copies of the book to children through Southwest Human Development’s programs, such as Raising a Reader and Reach Out And Read—in addition to professional promotion of the book to spur book sales through a “one for one” model on the Southwest Human Development website, established online retailers, and retail book stores.
 The author will also receive royalties on sales and more.